codeface-io/mac-stack/README.md

 In principle, this covers the complete software stack, including command line tools, apps, vs code extensions, fonts, dot files, programming languages, version managers and app settings.

-This stack is mostly defined declaratively in the [`Brewfile`](Brewfile).
+The stack is mostly defined declaratively in the [`Brewfile`](Brewfile).
 A few aspects that can't be captured in Brewfiles are additionally set up by the script.

 The main entry point to the update/setup script is [`update.sh`](update.sh).